JamesRagnar/audiobookshelf-api-swift/Documentation/interface_template.md

 ### Request Body

 When a complex body type is required for a request, scope it to only be included in the Interface space.
-Avoid exposing Request body models where possible, lean on public parameter initialization and creating the request body locally
+Avoid exposing Request body models where possible, lean on public parameter initialization and creating the request body locally.
+The Parameters init can throw, allowing the client to catch incorrect request structures.

 ```swift
 public struct MyInterface: Interface {